 For that reason, I went ahead and published this post even with the sour ending.

 Now, I honestly don't write every post on this blog, thinking about how much traffic it is or isn't going to bring me.
-Sometimes I just write a case study, or to be helpful, or to build my brand.
+Sometimes I just write a case study, or to be helpful.
 And sometimes I just write about whatever the heck I feel like, because it's my blog.

 But the truth is that if I was 100% concerned about traffic, this is the type of strategy and thinking I would be integrating.

 Because at the end of the day, while the 500 Ways To Make Money Online DID take a long time to write, if I only had three of them I'd be doing 50% "better" on the blog than I'm doing now.

 And without a doubt, I could write 3 500 Ways To Make Money Online type posts in less time than it took me to write the 40 or so posts I've published to date.
 The traffic and ROI supports it as worthwhile.
 So think about that, ESPECIALLY as a launch strategy.